cyberbotics/webots/docs/guide/web-simulation.md

 Please note that in order to be visible from the outside network, all the port used by the `session_server.py` and `simulation_server.py` scripts should be open (e.g. on simple networks, this can be done by modifying the NAT settings of the router).
 The firewall of the local computer may complain about this operation, in this case, please modify its settings.

+#### SSL Encryption

+The simulation server works with SSL encryption.
+The application requires the `fullchain.pem` and `privkey.pem` files and their path have to be specified in the `sslKey` and `sslCertificate` values of session and simulation configuration file.
+Note that Webots will look for the file "WEBOTS\_HOME/resources/web/server/ssl/cert.pem", so you may have to rename `fullchain.pem` and copy it in the `ssl` folder or create a soft link.

 #### Startup Procedure